fmager/real-time/m3_types/s5_compression.md

 values next to each other, followed by all of the Y values, all of the Z values and all of the colors.
 This again, requires the users' system to touch every single point before uploading to the GPU, or to use 4 bindings per list of points in the shader.

+And here we are.
+This was a small example of how domain knowledge can help you compress your data, even if you aren't writing the compressor yourself.

 ## 5️⃣ Additional Reading
 [Information Theory](https://en.wikipedia.org/wiki/Information_theory)